fission/fission-ui/README.md

 # Fission UI

 Fission-ui is a web-based UI for [fission](https://github.com/fission/fission).
-It allows users to observe manage fission, providing a simple online development environment for serverless functions powered by fission.
+It allows users to observe and manage fission, providing a simple online development environment for serverless functions powered by fission.

 ## Features